By Jenny Lelwica Buttaccio

 2. Herbal Therapy

-When you think of POTS, you might not be aware of the role herbs can play in lessening your symptoms and helping you heal.
+When you think of POTS, you might not be aware of the role herbs can play in lessening your symptoms and helping you feel better.
 “There’s no doubt that herbal therapy can help,” says Dr. Rawls.
 “An herbal program that balances hormones and suppresses harmful microbes will affect POTS symptoms in a positive way.”

 - Licorice: This herb restores and supports adrenal function.
 Licorice can be particularly beneficial for those with POTS because it helps you retain salt, which increases blood pressure and blood volume.